Chapter 1: The First Steps

 "Harry!?"
 He jerked at the incredulity – and volume – of Hermione's voice.
 "What are you doing here!?"

 He turned back towards her without thinking, catching a glimpse of her dressing gown, before hurriedly turning away again.
 "I just wanted to check you were alright.
-You're usually up way earlier, is all."
+You're usually up way earlier than this, is all."

 There was a long silence, before Hermione finally said, "Harry.
 You can't be up here."